Torrance Truck Accident Attorney

 If you were injured in a large truck accident, a dedicated Torrance truck accident lawyer from Soofer Law Group starts working quickly for you.
 We evaluate your claim to determine what liability theories apply.
 Then, we collect evidence which supports your claim for damages.
 Finally, we never stop fighting for you, both at trial and during pretrial settlement negotiations.

 If you were hurt in an accident, rest assured that the shipping company has a posse of lawyers working for it.
-You need an equally aggressive Torrance truck accident lawyer working for you.
+You need an equally aggressive Torrance truck accident attorney working for you.
 Contact us at (310) 478-5090 for a free consultation.

 Why Choose A Torrance Truck Accident Lawyer from Soofer Law Group?